Asynchronous Capacity per Unit Cost: Model and Performance Criterion

-The asynchronous capacity per unit cost, denoted by $\bm{C}(\beta,\delta)$, is the largest achievable rate per unit cost.
-In the important case when $\delta =0$, we define $\bm{C}(\beta) \triangleq \bm{C}(\beta,0)$.\footnote{Throughout the paper, we assume that $Q$ has non-zero capacity, for otherwise the capacity per unit cost and, a fortiori, the asynchronous per unit cost, equal to zero.} \end{defs} Note that, in Definition~\ref{def:cap}, the codeword length $N$ is a free parameter that can be optimized, just as for the synchronous capacity per unit cost (see comment after \cite[Definition $2$]{Ve2}).
-The results in the next section characterize the capacity per unit cost for arbitrary $\beta$ and $\delta$ and arbitrary alphabet $\cal{X}$.
-Similarly as for the synchronous case, the results simplify when there is a zero cost symbol, specifically when $\cal{X}$ contains $\star$ and $\star$ has zero cost.
+Note that, in Definition~\ref{def:cap}, the codeword length $n$ is a free parameter that can be optimized, just as for the synchronous capacity per unit cost (see the comment after \cite[Definition $2$]{Ve2}).
+The results in the next section characterize the capacity per unit cost for arbitrary $\beta$ and $\delta$.
+Similar to the synchronous case, the results simplify when there is a zero cost symbol, specifically when $\cal{X}$ contains $\star$ and $\star$ has zero cost.

+For simplicity, for the rest of the paper we assume that the only possible zero cost symbol is $\star$---in particular, if $\star \notin \cX$ then $\cX$ contains only non-zero cost symbols.
+The other, arguably unnatural, cases can also be addressed by the arguments in this paper and are briefly discussed in the remark before the proof of Theorem~\ref{gauss} in Section~\ref{sketches}.